Home : Product Search : Site Map : Checkout : Track Your Order : Login : Customer : Price Set : Wish List

 Buttons

-Using a hand-sewing needle and double strand of thread, sew four (4) 7/16” buttons neatly to the placket hiding the thread knots under the button.
+Use a hand-sewing needle and double strand of thread.
 Insert a pin between the thread and button to form a shank so that the button is not attached to the bishop dress too tightly.
+Sew four (4) 7/16” buttons neatly to the placket, hiding the thread knots under the button.

 Hem